adrianaleticya/TorProjectScraper-Outreachy2019-2020/README.md

 ```javascript
 paramPage: '/?page='
 ```
-It is important to understand how the crawler works with the pages.
+It is important to understand how the scraper works with the pages.
 If your website works the same way as Tor Project Blog, then you are good to go.
 Else it is necessary to comment the ```paramPage: '/?page='``` and uncomment ```paramPage: '/page/'```.

 #### Understanding The Number Of Pages Fetched